Email Security for Insurance: 10 Ways to Use AI to Protect Your Business

 Claims disbursements, commission payments, and vendor invoices process substantial sums daily across insurance operations.
 AI analyzes historical banking patterns to validate account numbers, routing details, and currency flows, automatically flagging deviations for out-of-band verification procedures.

-These AI-driven payment verification systems shut down attackers' primary monetization methods while maintaining operational efficiency for legitimate financial transactions.
-Automated validation reduces manual verification overhead while providing audit trails that satisfy regulatory requirements.
+These AI-driven payment verification systems help shut down attackers' primary monetization methods while maintaining operational efficiency for legitimate financial transactions.
+Automated validation reduces the overhead of manual verification while providing audit trails that satisfy regulatory requirements.
+With BEC representing one of the costliest categories of cybercrime, per IC3 data, payment protection is among the highest-ROI controls available.

 7. Establish Comprehensive Third-Party Ecosystem Defense